What are the implications of being an overseas landlord?

 How do I obtain an approval to receive rental income gross?

 An approval will allow you to receive all rental income due without deductions to cover tax liabilities.
-The forms are available from the CNR by phone or directly from their website at www. hmrc.gov.uk or from your letting agent.
+The forms are available to complete online, over here.
 If there is more than one owner then both need to apply separately e.g. if one or both live abroad.

 It should be understood that an 'exemption' does not mean that the NRL is exempt from tax.
 It just means that the letting agent is exempt from deducting.